slivering/VinaSmol-Unaite/vinasmol/training/README.md

 - https://github.com/ElleLeonne/Lightning-ReLoRA
 - https://github.com/axolotl-ai-cloud/axolotl/blob/main/examples/llama-2/relora.yml

 How to integrate both EEVE and ReLoRA into existing training frameworks remains very unclear.
 Custom training code is very likely to be necessary, therefore a PyTorch Lightning-based solution could be more suitable for customization.
-Otherwise we should fork a training framework to add support for specific parameter freezing, if necessary.

 ### Hyperparameters

-Refer to https://huggingface.co/blog/smollm and https://arxiv.org/abs/2502.02737v1 for experimental tuning
+Refer to https://huggingface.co/blog/smollm and the [SmolLM2 paper](https://arxiv.org/abs/2502.02737v1) for hyperparameter tuning.

 Similar to [Sailor 7B](https://arxiv.org/abs/2404.03608), we adjust the language mixture proportions and the learning rate based on initial experiments.